Critical Review (Brown University): The early 1990s: refinements

-Mark Popofsky became Editor-in-Chief in 1989 and developed the bar graph system that the Critical Review still uses today.
+Mark Popofsky became editor-in-chief in 1989 and developed the bar graph system that the Critical Review still uses today.
 He established new policy for the organization which created lasting precedent: "Because we solely represent student opinion, the Critical Review no longer prints any department-sponsored articles and cannot use departmental evaluations."
 The editors rewrote the questionnaire and developed new procedure that reduced the time required for the production cycle.
 As Popofsky wrote, "This issue marks the culmination of what has been a personal crusade of mine for the past year: to publish the Critical Review in time for preregistration."
 Later editors said that he inspired them to make every effort to turn the Critical Review into a more professional-looking book.

 In 1991 the Critical Review began to publish "Insights from Student Surveys," which quickly evolved into a regular feature called "Funny Quotes."
 The level of faculty participation gradually rose from the 1980s to the early 1990s.
 The Critical Review began using an instructor questionnaire as well in 1992, "in order to gain the perspective of the faculty."
 A few semesters after switching publishers to the company TCI Press in order to print higher quality magazines, the number of courses reviewed reached a peak of 425 in the 1993–1994 Semester I edition.
-The Critical Review began using the program Adobe PageMaker to compose its page layouts at this time, which further improved upon the look of the book.
+The Critical Review began using the program Aldus PageMaker to compose its page layouts at this time, which further improved upon the look of the book.

 Despite the efforts and hard work of the editors, the editions of the Critical Review that were published at this time were not flawless.
 The accelerated production cycle, combined with limited computing resources available to editors, resulted in a few editions of the magazine that contained significant errors.
 Some instructors stopped participating in the Critical Review because they saw it as unprofessional or sloppy.
 The gradual upward trend in the number of courses reviewed per semester came to a halt, and the number of reviews per semester gradually decreased until 1998, at which point it flat lined at about 280 reviews per edition.